Ayu Saraswati: Miss International 2022

-As the winner of Puteri Indonesia Lingkungan 2020, Ayu Saraswati was expected to represent Indonesia at the 60th edition of Miss International 2022 pageant, to be held in December 2022 at Pacifico Yokohama, Yokohama City, Kanagawa Prefecture, Japan.
-By the end of the event, Miss International 2019 Sireethorn Leearamwat of Thailand will crown her successor.
-During the Puteri Indonesia 2022 competition, Ayu Saraswati announced her withdrawal from Miss International 2022.
-Cindy May McGuire will represent Indonesia in place of Saraswati.
-Saraswati will not represent Indonesia at an international pageant.
+As the winner of Puteri Indonesia Lingkungan 2020, Saraswati was expected to represent Indonesia at the 60th edition of the Miss International pageant, scheduled to be held in December 2022 at Pacifico Yokohama in Yokohama, Kanagawa Prefecture, Japan.
+At the end of the event, Miss International 2019, Sireethorn Leearamwat of Thailand, was to crown her successor.
+However, during the Puteri Indonesia 2022 competition, Saraswati announced her withdrawal from Miss International 2022 and was replaced by Cindy May McGuire as Indonesia's representative.

 Ayu Saraswati (left) as the Ministry of Women Empowerment and Child Protection of The Republic of Indonesia Ambassador together with Minister Of Women I Gusti Ayu Bintang Darmawati (center), during The Youth Seminar and Press Conference at Jakarta Aquarium and Safari on 2 May 2021.

 Ayu Saraswati (right) speak in support for the campaign of The Ministry of Environment and Forestry of the Republic of Indonesia press conference on 5 September 2020.